ocwg/spec/spec/spec-0.2.md

 - [ ] @@ Provide custom tooling for schema validation

-Each entry in `schemas` is an object with the following properties:
+Each entry in the `schemas` array is an object with the following properties:

 | Property   | JSON Type | OCIF Type                   | Required     | Contents                                 |
 |------------|-----------|:----------------------------|--------------|------------------------------------------|